Belle's ball gown: Reception

 Nevertheless, both Cosmopolitan and Wonderwall cited Watson's version among the most iconic dresses in film history, with the latter calling it an "amazing gown that looks like it was ripped from the pages of a fairy tale", while Vogue Paris hailed it as one of film's most iconic yellow dresses.
 The Guardian journalist Jess Cartner-Morley described Watson's dress as an improvement over the original, writing that it "retains pride of place on screen – albeit with the sickly, 90s shade of the original ... filtered into a softer mid-century yellow".
-Cartner-Morley also observed that the dress adheres to the revival of yellow as a trending formalwear color between 2016 and 2017.
+Cartner-Morley also observed that the dress adheres to the revival of yellow as a trending formalwear color between 2016 and 2017, while Anne Cohen of Refinery29 said yellow dresses were experiencing a comeback.
 According to Fawnia Soo Hoo of Nylon, "no timeless yellow dress brings as much warm nostalgia as Belle's circa-18th-century-France ballgown".

 Legacy

 Belle's ball gown is considered to be one of the most famous dresses in film history, as well as one of Disney's most recognizable dresses.
 Several media publications have referred to the dress as "iconic", with Clark Collis of Entertainment Weekly writing in 2016 that it "has become a genuinely iconic garment in the 25 years since the film's release".
 According to Floriane Reynaud of Vogue Paris, the dress "is one of the most iconic costumes in film history", comparing its impact to costumes from the films Gone With the Wind (1939) and Moulin Rouge!
 (2001).
 Penny Goldstone of Marie Claire agreed that the dress is Disney's most iconic princess gown, while Jo-Anne Rowney of the Daily Mirror called it "one of the most iconic dresses in Disney history".
 Sarah Karmali of British Vogue considers it to be both one of the studio's "most instantly recognisable dresses" and one of the 20 most famous dresses in fashion history.

 In a 2018 ranking of "Pop culture's 15 most iconic yellow dresses", Entertainment Weekly contributor Mary Sollosi said the dress "has gone down in Disney history as one of [their] most iconic fairy-tale dresses".
 The Houston Chronicle mentioned the garment in a similar ranking of famous yellow dresses, with author Kyrie O’Connor writing, "Whether you're Belle or Beyonce, wearing a yellow dress sends the message that the wearer is confident and doesn't worry about getting noticed".
 Niamh Campbell of Evoke.ie believes the dress alone is beloved enough to convince people to watch the live-action remake in theaters.
 According to Screen Rants Sierra Robinson, the garment "is a huge reason as to why the [animated] film is so loved", ranking it the fifth "most iconic" movie dress.
 Writing for the same publication, Rotem Rusak ranked it the second-best Disney princess gown, describing it as an "incredible" dress that made Disney history, while Bethany Aroutunian ranked it third on the website's list of "Best Outfits In Disney Live-Action Adaptations".